oanda/mt4-fxlabs/README.md

 3. Using Windows File Explorer, go to the MQL4\Libraries subdirectory, right-click on fxlabsnet.dll, and choose 'Properties'.
 Click the 'Unblock' button if it's present.
 (If the 'Unblock' button is not there, then don't worry about this step.)

 4. In your MT4 client, select Tools->Options, and navigate to the "Expert Advisors" tab.
-    * Ensure checkboxes for "Enable Expert Advisors", "Allow DLL imports", and "Allow external experts imports" are all checked.
+    * Ensure checkboxes for "Allow DLL imports", and "Allow external experts imports" are all checked.
     * Ensure the checkbox for "Confirm DLL function calls" is NOT checked.
 5. Restart your MT4 client if it is currently running.